apache/spark/docs/sql-ref-syntax-ddl-declare-variable.md

 -- The dense form of declaring a variable with default DECLARE five = 5;

--- STRING variable initialialized to `NULL`
+-- STRING variable initialized to `NULL`
 DECLARE some_var STRING;
 ```